 It’s easy to succumb to travel stress at the airport or on the flight, especially in terms of flight delay and flight cancellation.
 Instead of worrying about things like these that you have no control over, you could chose to read a book, or listen to music or podcast.

-Travelling need not be stressful, especially when you have most things figured out as outlined and discussed above.
+Traveling need not be stressful, especially when you have most things figured out as outlined and discussed above.
 Are you planning of traveling this holiday season?
 If so, make sure to follow the guide above.
-An informed traveller is a happy traveller.
+An informed traveler is a happy traveler.
 Life is nothing without a little adventure and travel stress shouldn’t be the villain in the story.